Chain Rule

 $\begin{align*} f'(x) = \frac{5}{4} \left( x^\frac{3}{2} + x^\frac{4}{3} \right)^\frac{1}{4} \left( \frac{3}{2} x^\frac{1}{2} + \frac{4}{3} x^\frac{1}{3} \right) \end{align*}$

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Chain Rule.
-Justin Math: Calculus. https://justinmath.com/chain-rule/
+In Justin Math: Calculus. https://justinmath.com/chain-rule/